• Skip to primary navigation

 A close up shot of a burnt ends sandwich.

 There are so many ways to make brisket.
-Some want an easy recipe while others might want a more classic Texas Style Brisket.
+Some want an easy smoked brisket while others might want a more classic Texas Style Brisket.
 With so many options, we all learn that brisket takes a while to cook and a lifetime to perfect.

 The raw, trimmed beef brisket.

-Barbecue sauce in a funny thing.
+Barbecue sauce is a funny thing.
 It’s good, it’s really good.
 It’s so good, in fact, that BBQ restaurants will use it to cover up poorly cooked barbecue.
 My rule of thumb is no barbecue sauce when trying a new joint for the first time.
-The meats need to stand up on their own.
+The meat needs to stand up on its own.
 But I digress.
 Since burnt ends are nothing without a crazy good barbecue sauce.

 To those ends, we’re cooking up a Guinness beer barbecue sauce.
 A good sauce, at its core, isn’t that complicated.
 I usually go for a ketchup/vinegar combo sauce, so that’s what we’re doing today.
 Reduce down beer as a base and seasoning to compliment.
 We’re in business.